chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 Parenthood makes basically all of your emotions much more intense.
 One of the hardest things to deal with is frustration.
 But the most important thing when dealing with either positive or negative emotions is to acknowledge them.
 If you go into it trying to ignore that you're frustrated, well you're going to burst a blood vessel.
 But if you go into it saying "Yeah, this is a frustrating process."
 And after 25 minutes of a screaming monster who spits his pacifier under the bed you have to be able to say to yourself "okay I'm frustrated".
 Then you can take steps to deal with it.
 Even the act of acknowledging helps.
 Acknowledging your emotions gives you power over them.

 It's also important to keep in mind that as bad as you feel, in all likelihood, he feels worse.

+You cannot cannot cannot second guess yourself.
+You just cannot.
+Here's an example from my experience.
+It was the first night at home, it was something like 3 AM, I was the only one awake and Christian would not stop crying.
+So I gave him a pacifier.
+The next day?
+He had trouble latching.
+Now, 2 days later we were assured over and over and over again that there was no such thing as nipple confusion.
+However in the intervening time it is very easy to feel like you were part of the causal series of events that lead to your child being hospitalized with an IV.
+I don't even think Hitler did that.
+But you have to trust yourself.
+Even if it had turned out that I had caused that, I would have still had to forgive myself and move on.
+You made a choice, and you made a choice with almost certainly limited information and you hadn't slept for 3 days and your kid was screaming.
+I'll repeat it one more time: **Trust yourself**.

 ## End Notes